Back to Blog

 rmmout-of-bandamtvprointel-ema

 Remote monitoring and management tools reach a machine's hardware controller in one of two ways.
 They integrate a separate Intel management console, most often Intel Endpoint Management Assistant (Intel EMA), or they drive the controller from the RMM's own agent and gateway.
-Both deliver out-of-band control: power, a serial console, and pre-boot access on a machine that is off or whose operating system is unresponsive.
+Both deliver out-of-band control.
+That means power, a serial console, and pre-boot access on a machine that is off or whose operating system is unresponsive.
 They differ in what has to be stood up, and in where provisioning happens.

-What out-of-band buys an RMM
+What an out-of-band channel provides in an RMM

-Approach one: integrate Intel EMA
+Approach one, integrating Intel EMA

 Intel EMA is Intel's management console for AMT.
 It performs out-of-band power control and remote desktop on endpoints inside or outside the firewall, using Intel Active Management Technology.
 Several RMMs add out-of-band control by connecting to it.
 Datto RMM added out-of-band endpoint management through an Intel integration built on EMA, and ConnectWise lists an Intel Endpoint Management Assistant integration on its marketplace.